james7342/DDT_Org_Chart/README.md

 <hr>

-# Orginal Release Information from CodePlex:
+# Original Release Information from CodePlex:
 https://archive.codeplex.com/?p=ddtorgchart

 About the DevPCI DDT_Org_Chart for DotNetNuke 6.2.4 +